geotrellis/geotrellis-site/docs/tutorials/webservice/spray.rst

   Mean income near farmers markets: 22.955766888898363

 Notice that we mapped over every location/cell in the ``farmMarketRaster`` and replaced everything bellow 1 with ``NODATA``.
 This is a constant is defined in GeoTrellis as a stand-in for NULL.
 For rasters of integers it is defined to be ``Int.MinValue``.
 All other values in the raster are replaced with 1, producing a convenient mask.

+Also important to note is that we have created a new RasterSource, `filteredIncomeRaster` that is a combination of two other rasters.
+The ``*`` operation performs a multiplication of every location in the two rasters.

 Why?
 ^^^^